near/docs/docs/discovery/tutorial/quickstart.md

 title: Quickstart
 ---

-NEAR Discovery allows you to create a decentralized frontend for your dApp by creating and composing components.
+NEAR BOS allows you to create a decentralized frontend for your dApp by creating and composing components.
 In this quickstart tutorial we will create a simple application, that takes a name as input and renders a friendly greeting.

 ![img](/docs/quickstart-1.png)